-ISM communicates with the target servers with SUSE Linux Enterprise Server installed, by using ssh (Secure Shell service).
+In ISM, SUSE Linux Enterprise Server communicates with the installed target servers with ssh (Secure Shell Service).
 The following are the required settings.

 - B.4.1 Confirmation on Starting of ssh Service - B.4.2 Opening the Firewall Port - B.4.3 Settings When Using a Domain User Account - B.4.4 Settings When Using a General User Account - B.4.5 Common Settings for User Accounts